ninchkn78/Data/README.md

 should i add a function that loops over years

 having readfiles in its own class allows it to access different data

+CHANGES: READFILES taking in year, then year range, then data folder